tsutherland3530/Ky_Mush/README.md

 ## Contributing

 - If you would like to contribute to the project, please follow the [contribution guidelines](CONTRIBUTING.md).

-1]
-Loaded the mushroom data from the CSV file (mush_d2.csv).
-Cleaned and Operated on the Data While Combining Them: Cleaned the data and performed a pandas merge with your two data sets, then calculate some new values based on the new data set.

-2]
-Cleaned the data and performed a merge using pandas to create a combined dataset, and then you calculated new values and created visualizations based on the combined dataset.
-Visualize/Presented the Data: Made 3 matplotlib visualizations to display data.

-3]
-Created bar graphs and a pie chart using Matplotlib to visualize the mushroom data.
-4]
-Best Practices: Utilize a virtual environment and include instructions in your README on how the user should set one up.

-Utilized a virtual environment, as seen in the README, providing users with instructions on how to set up their own virtual environment.
-Interpretation of the Data: Annotated the code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.

-5]
-You annotated your Jupyter Notebook with markdown cells, included clear code comments, and provided a well-written README.md, meeting the requirements for code interpretation.

 Additional Information For detailed analysis and explanations, refer to the comments within the Mushrooms_of_ky-1.py script.